daijiang/en/_posts/2014-04-09-git-setup-ubuntu.md

 #### Push to Github

 Go to [github](https://github.com/), login, create a new repository, and follow their instruction.

+If you want to use SSH key when you push things to github, see [here](https://help.github.com/articles/generating-ssh-keys).
+Then you need change the url of your local repository, following [this page](https://help.github.com/articles/changing-a-remote-s-url).

 ## Reference